Loading...

 6.7 Scheduling Paid Time Off

 Time off must be requested, in writing, as early as possible to the employee’s direct supervisor.
 Employees may not use paid time off for more than 5 consecutive days.
-The Companies must maintain adequate staffing at all times.
+Barrington School must maintain adequate staffing at all times.
 Where conflicts arise, they will be resolved as fairly as possible.

 6.8 Jury Duty

 Any employee called for jury duty is excused from work during such duty.
 The employee must provide copies of documentation of jury duty service.
-If the court dismissed the jury or witness early, the employee is expected to return to work as soon as possible.
-Should the employee’s work duties be vital to its operation, the Companies may ask the court to excuse the employee from jury duty.
+If the court dismisses the jury or witness early, the employee is expected to return to work as soon as possible.
+Should the employee’s work duties be vital to its operation, Barrington School may ask the court to excuse the employee from jury duty.

 6.9 Leave of Absence

 The employee is responsible for the payment of all insurance premiums for their individual coverage and dependent health insurance coverage (if applicable).
-This money should be paid to CLC, JBJ & TBS by the first of each month that the employee is on approved leave of absence.
+This money should be paid to Barrington School by the first of each month that the employee is on approved leave of absence.
 While on approved leave of absence, the employee will retain their original employment date showing no interruption in service.
 Credit for paid time off cannot be accrued during an approved leave of absence.
 During an approved leave of absence, if an employee accepts employment elsewhere, all benefits will be terminated.
-Any leave of absence is without pay.
+Any leave of absence is without pay unless otherwise required by law.

 6.10 Military Leave